khangnn246/PRJ301_SE1511_Group01/README.md

 ## You will find in this repo:

 * NetBeans Apache Ant project
-* .gitignore file for NetBeans project
+* .gitignore file for NetBeans project using Tomcat Server
 * README.md - this file itself - using Markdown Language